archlinux/infrastructure/docs/grafana.md

 all Arch Linux Staff, editing rights are restricted to users with the Devops Role.

-Dashboards and datasources are automatically provisioned by Grafana with Grafana's build in [provisioning configuration](https://grafana.com/docs/grafana/latest/administration/provisioning/).
+Dashboards and datasources are automatically provisioned by Grafana with Grafana's built-in [provisioning configuration](https://grafana.com/docs/grafana/latest/administration/provisioning/).

 ## Adding a new Dashboard